 - The traditional Maasai diet consists of raw meat, raw milk and cattle blood.

 Pretty much every tourist agency in Moshi will sell tours to the Maasai villages nearby.
 I didn’t book in advance so after I arrived in Moshi, I went around town to shop for a tour.
 As I had two days to explore the area, I ended up booking a set of activities together with a private driver from Matata Tours, after I negotiated for a fair price.
 My day trips were great, but I can’t fully recommend this agency because it does seem to have quite a few bad reviews for the hikes they organise on Kilimanjaro.

 If you don’t want to go tour shopping in Moshi, you can always take a look online on what’s available on Viator.

 What a Maasai Tribe Visit in Tanzania is Really Like

-Slim, my driver, came to pick me up from my hostel at 9AM.
+Slim, my driver, came to pick me up from my hostel, We Travel Hostel, at 9AM.
 He brought with him Edward, a Maasai guide who was from the village we were going to visit that morning.

 Before leaving from Moshi they asked me if I wanted to buy some candy for the children in the village.
 I said sure, so we stopped at the nearest supermarket and I bought a big bag of hard candies to take with us.